AMSOL Bursary South Africa 2023 – 2024

 - You must be a South African citizen

-- You must have completed Matric OR you must currently be in Matric
+- You must have completed Matric or be currently in Matric

-- You must achieve a minimum of 60% or Level 5 for English in Matric
+- You must achieve a minimum result of 60% or Level 5 for English in Matric

-- You must achieve a minimum of 60% or Level 5 for Mathematics in Matric
+- You must achieve a minimum result of 60% or Level 5 for Mathematics in Matric

-- You must achieve a minimum of 60% or Level 5 for Physics in Matric
+- You must achieve a minimum result of 60% or Level 5 for Physical Science in Matric

-- You must be studying within one of the aforementioned undergraduate or postgraduate fields of study, in 2022
+- You must be studying or intend on studying towards one of the qualifications listed above, in 2023

-- You must be studying at a recognised and accredited University in 2022
+- You must be studying or intend on studying at a recognised and accredited University or SAMSA-accredited training facility

 HOW TO APPLY FOR THE AMSOL BURSARY